Skip to main content

 VfM Decision Points

-VfM analysis is most valuable at key moments in the programme lifecycle:
+VfM analysis is most valuable at key moments in the program lifecycle:

 • Design phase: Comparing alternative approaches before committing resources